idowuemmao/HealthCare_Data_Cleaning/README.md

 - Replace N/A with 0
 - Replace none with 0
 - I highlighted the whole column and Detect Data Type in Transform tab
+12. Date of Admission: using the add column and date option, I
+- Added Year, Month and Month name column
 Further Steps taken in Excel highlighting
 - Highlighted the entire table and remove duplicates from the Data tab, highlight all columns and click Ok.
 3 duplicate values found and removed; 1656 unique values remain
 - I Highlighted the Age below 18 to confirm the authenticity of the data.